 Transitioning from the structure of school, into a work environment, can take time and a personal approach.
-At Civic, we offer a comprehensive School Leaver Employment Support (SLES) Program, designed to support Year 12 school leavers as they transition from school into employment.
+At Civic, we offer a comprehensive School Leaver Employment Supports (SLES) Program, designed to support Year 12 school leavers as they transition from school into employment.

 Through our program, we help young people prepare, look for and gain employment, working with them to determine and achieve their employment goals.

 We work closely with local businesses to provide practical and engaging work experience opportunities to school leavers.
 Plus, with our thriving Civic Social Enterprises, multiple Kitchen & Catering outlets and plans for a school-leaver-operated upcycling business, we are uniquely placed to offer a diverse array of work experience opportunities, whilst also providing critical support in the workplace as well as support identifying and achieving relevant tertiary qualifications.

 For more information about Civic’s School Leavers Employment Supports (SLES) program, click here to download the Civic SLES Information Pack.

 School leavers will gain valuable business related skills in the following areas: